qilstiano/draco/README.md

-# Draco - A Wenyan-lang IDE | Winner of NUS Hack and Roll 2025 Top 8! 🏆
+# Draco - A Wenyan-lang IDE

 ## About Draco

 **Draco** is an immersive IDE designed specifically for **[Wenyan-lang](https://github.com/wenyan-lang/wenyan)**, a traditional Chinese programming language.
 Created by three friends from diverse cultural backgrounds—our goal was to embrace and celebrate this unique culture through code.
+Draco is also a proud Winner of NUS Hack and Roll 2025 Top 8 prize! 🏆

 ## Features